Pile of books

 • Aim to pay as much as possible by the due date.

-• If you are unable to pay the total amount by the due date, contact the Fees Team via Student Central before the due date and request an extension to pay.
+• If you are unable to pay the total amount by the due date, contact Student Central before the due date and outline your circumstances.

 • Please be aware, Deakin Fees do not offer formal payment arrangements/payments by instalments.